EMPOWER HONDURAS: introduction

 In Honduras we have the same modus operandi as everywhere else where we work – partnering with local Christian leaders as opposed to sending Western personnel.
 Commonly, our board members are pastors and community leaders who work and live among the gangs.

-Pastor X has spent a lot of time communicating with his fellow Christian leaders to find the “right boys” for the home.
+Our house father spends a lot of time communicating with fellow Christian leaders so that we may find the “right boys” for the home.
 These are boys aged 12-15 years, ambitious, and from backgrounds that make them very at risk of joining gangs.
 Importantly, the boys’ guardians must see this as a golden opportunity for their kids and encourage them in it.

 The guys are enrolled in a private Christian school that sees many students advance to tertiary study.
 The school principal - who has a great heart for mission work - loves what we are doing and has given us something like a 15-20% discount.

-We interviewed many boys before the final selection was made.
-A number of the boys that we have selected are from a pastor who has been running a community work in the worst area within the worst suburb (Chamelecón) in one of the world’s most violent cities (San Pedro Sula).
+Of our current 10 boys, several come from one of our board members - a pastor who has been running a community work in the worst area within the worst suburb (Chamelecón) in one of the world’s most violent cities (San Pedro Sula).
 I am told that the zone where the boys come is run by a particular gang as opposed to the government.

 Click on the link below to view a video update on our progress.